calmm-js/partial.lenses/README.md

      [ , alternative ] )
 ```

-`L.iftes` is not curried like most functions in this library.  `L.iftes`
+`L.iftes` is not curried unlike most functions in this library.  `L.iftes`
 requires at least two arguments and successive arguments form *condition* -
 *consequent* pairs.
+The conditions are functions on the underlying view and are
-The conditions are called sequentially.  `L.iftes` acts
+tested sequentially.
+The consequences are optics and `L.iftes` acts like the
-like the consequent corresponding to the first true condition.
-If `L.iftes` is
+consequent corresponding to the first true condition.
+If `L.iftes` is given an
-given an odd number of arguments, the last argument is the *alternative* taken
+odd number of arguments, the last argument is the *alternative* taken in case
-in case none of the conditions was true.
-If all conditions are false and there
+none of the conditions was true.
+If all conditions are false and there is no
-is no alternative, `L.iftes` acts like [`L.zero`](#L-zero).
+alternative, `L.iftes` acts like [`L.zero`](#L-zero).

 For example: